 Here’s the definition of “naturopathy“:

-a system or method of treating disease that employs no surgery or synthetic drugs but uses special diets, herbs, vitamins, massage, etc., to assist the natural healing processes.
+a system or method of addressing disease that employs no surgery or synthetic drugs but uses special diets, herbs, water, massage, etc., to assist the natural healing processes.
 Also called: nature cure a method of treating disorders, involving the use of herbs and other naturally grown foods, sunlight, fresh air, etc. (bolding mine)

 Here’s the definition of the word “alternative“:

 1. a choice limited to one of two or more possibilities, as of things, propositions, or courses of action, the selection of which precludes any other possibility: You have the alternative of riding or walking.

 2. one of the things, propositions, or courses of action that can be chosen: The alternative to riding is walking.